alexyorke/dal-to-cal/README.md

 This program converts your Dalhousie class schedule into a calendar format for your phone or computer.
 It's a bit hacky but it seems to work fine.

+Currently, there are issues with daylight savings time after November 6th.
+This should be fixed in the next version.

 ## How to use

 1. clone this repo `git clone https://github.com/alhexyorke/dal-to-cal`